- Achieved freedom in 1855

 - Published autobiography about her life

-Elizabeth Hobbs Keckley was born into slavery in North Carolina.
+Elizabeth Hobbs Keckly* (1818-1907) was born into slavery in North Carolina.
 Her mother was a seamstress, and Elizabeth was originally told that her father was George Hobbs, a slave who lived on a plantation one hundred miles away.
 For the first eight years of Elizabeth’s life, Hobbs visited his wife and child at Christmas and Easter.
-Then Hobbs’ owner moved away, and George was never seen again by his family.
+Then Hobbs’s owner moved away, and George was never again able to return to see his family.

 As Elizabeth’s mother was dying, she revealed to Elizabeth that though her husband was George Hobbs, Elizabeth’s true father was the owner of the plantation where they lived.

-When she was in her teens, Keckley was sent to another household to work for the son of the plantation owner, and she became a target of abuse by the village schoolmaster who would summon her for beatings.
-Later she was sold and sent to St. Louis where she was raped.
+When she was in her teens, Keckly was sent to another household to work for the son of the plantation owner.
+She became a target of abuse by the village schoolmaster who summoned her for beatings.
+Later, she was sold and sent to St. Louis where she was raped.
 She gave birth to her only son, George, named after her own presumed father.

 Looking for a Way Out of Slavery

-Keckley approached her owner, a Mr. Garland, and asked that the give her a dollar amount for which she could buy freedom for herself and her son.
-At first Garland refused to give an amount and then after several requests he stipulated $1200.
-Keckley’s income as a seamstress primarily went to support the Garland family who had hit upon rough times, so she found it impossible to save money.
-She made plans to go North to look for financial help for buying her freedom, but before she left, one of her customers came forward and put up about $400 of her own money and got friends to put up the rest.
-Keckley and her son were free.
+Keckly approached her owner, a Mr. Garland, and asked that he give her a dollar amount for which she could buy freedom for herself and her son.
+At first Garland refused to give a price.
+After several more requests from Keckly, he stipulated $1200.
+Keckly’s income as a seamstress primarily went to support the Garland family who hit upon rough times.
+She found it impossible to save money.
+Because she discussed her situation with some of her customers, one of them came forward and put up about $400 of her own money.
+The woman also got friends to donate the remaining amount needed.
+Keckly and her son were free.

-Keckley wanted her son to have an education, so when he was old enough she enrolled him in Wilberforce University (founded in 1856 in Ohio near one of the stops of the Underground Railroad.)
+Elizabeth Keckly wanted her son to have an education.
+When he was old enough, she enrolled him in Wilberforce University (founded in 1856 in Ohio near one of the stops of the Underground Railroad.)

 Elizabeth Keckley became one of the few people who could calm Mary when she was upset, so Keckley not only made Mary’s dresses but she was at the White House each morning to help Mary get dressed.
 As a result, she had an unusual view of the White House and its inhabitants.

-After the assassination, Mary Lincoln eventually decided to move to Chicago.
-Keckley escorted her, but Keckley returned to her DC business after Mary was settled.
-The two women remained close and corresponded, so when Lincoln ran into financial difficulty and wanted to sell some of her clothing, Keckley went with her to New York to find a market.
-Unfortunately the story came to light and became known as the “old clothes” scandal.
-Lincoln was pounced on by the press for daring to sell her clothes to raise money.
+After her husband was assassinated, Mary Lincoln moved to Chicago to be near her son Robert.
+Keckly escorted her, but Keckly returned to Washington after Mary was settled.
+The two women remained close and corresponded.
+When Mary Lincoln ran into financial difficulty and wanted to sell some of her clothing, Keckly met her in New York to help her find buyers.
+Unfortunately for Mary, the story came to light and became known as the “old clothes” scandal.
+Mary Lincoln was attacked in the press for daring to sell her clothes to raise money.

-Keckley published her ghostwritten autobiography, Behind the Scenes, Or, Thirty Years a Slave and Four Years in the White House in 1868.
-Keckley apparently thought her book would help restore her former employer’s reputation, but in that day, the idea that a “colored” had stepped out to tell “behind the scenes” stories was viewed poorly.
-Mrs. Lincoln felt betrayed by the woman she described as “my best living friend,” and Elizabeth Keckley’s reputation was ruined.
-Mary Lincoln’s friends took their business elsewhere.
+Keckly published her ghostwritten autobiography, Behind the Scenes, Or, Thirty Years a Slave and Four Years in the White House in 1868.
+Keckly apparently thought her book would help restore her former employer’s reputation.
+In that day, the idea that a “colored” stepping forward to tell “behind the scenes” stories was viewed poorly.
+Mrs. Lincoln felt betrayed by the woman she described as “my best living friend.”
+Elizabeth Keckly’s reputation was ruined, and the Washington women turned elsewhere for a seamstress.

-A representative of the alma mater of Keckley’s son came forward to help.
-In 1892 she was offered a faculty position at Wilberforce University as head of the Department of Sewing and Domestic Science Arts.
+A representative of Wilberforce University, the college Keckly’s son attended, came forward to help.
+In 1892, she was offered a faculty position at Wilberforce University as head of the Department of Sewing and Domestic Science Arts.
 Within a year, she was organizing a dress exhibit for the Chicago World’s Fair.

 Her last years did not sustain this positive momentum.
 She ended life in Washington in 1907; she was living at the National Home for Destitute Colored Women and Children when she died.